 Assuming the presence of a quorum, the affirmative vote of a majority of all of the votes cast on the matter at our Annual Meeting in person or by Proxy is required by our charter and/or Bylaws for the election of each director nominee, ratification of the appointment of KPMG LLP to serve as our independent registered public accounting firm and approval of the compensation of our named executive officers.
+The purported nominations by Land & Buildings were invalid because they were not made in compliance with the requirements of our Bylaws and we are seeking a declaratory judgment in Maryland courts to have the nominations declared invalid, see "Additional Matters-Stockholder Proposals and Director Nominees" on page 75 of this Proxy Statement.
 For purposes of these proposals, abstentions and broker non-votes, if any, are not counted as votes cast and therefore will not be counted in determining the outcome of any of these proposals.